Skip to content

 What we do

-The Responsible Seafood Action (REACT) project aims at tackling the issue by both increasing supply and encouraging market demand for responsible seafood through extensive business and public outreach.
-WWF-Singapore works with local aquaculture farms to improve farming practices, and businesses to improve responsible seafood sourcing.
+The Responsible Seafood Action (REACT) project aims at increasing supply and encouraging market demand for responsible seafood through extensive business and public outreach.

 Case Study